-Environment-dependent gene expression is likely an important component of fitness.
-While cis-acting divergence on gene expression is abundant between species, the extent to which these cis-effects are environment-dependent is not often known.
-In this study, we show most cis-effects are independent of temperature in two thermally diverged yeast species.
-Further, we find that most S. uvarum alleles are expressed at levels similar to S. cerevisiae alleles at 37°C, even though S. uvarum does not grow at this temperature.
+Environment-dependent gene expression is an important component of fitness.
+As a consequence, adaptive changes in gene expression may be found in environmental responsive genes.
+In this study we show that S. cerevisiae alleles respond more strongly to temperature than S. uvarum alleles.
+The directional divergence of S. cerevisiae alleles towards a stronger temperature response is consistent with thermal adaptation, although loss of constraint in S. uvarum cannot be ruled out.
 Below, we discuss these results in relation to prior studies of variation in gene expression across environments and discuss the challenge of identifying changes in promoter sequences responsible for divergence in gene expression.